 Speed and other aggressive driving tactics kill thousands of people each year.
 According to the Governors Highway Safety Association, more than 10,000 people were killed in speed-related accidents in the United States and Puerto Rico in 2010.
 To combat this problem, Georgia law specifically prohibits aggressive driving.
 Under O.C.G.A. § 40-6-397, drivers who attempt to annoy, harass, intimidate, or obstruct another driver have engaged in aggressive driving.
 Not only could aggressive drivers face prosecution for this misdemeanor, but a driver who injures another person while driving aggressively may also face civil liability.Aggressive Drivers Are Negligent Drivers

-Aggressive drivers who cause an injury accident may face civil liability for negligence if the plaintiff proves that the aggressive driver:
+Aggressive drivers who cause an injury accident may face civil liability for negligence with the assistance of an Atlanta attorney if the plaintiff proves that the aggressive driver:

 - Owed a duty to the plaintiff;